Bukta Tromsø Open Air Festival: History

 The festival was first staged in 2004, but its history can be traced back a further two years.
 In 2002 and 2003 the North of Nowhere festival was arranged in a field near Åsgård, Tromsø.
 This festival was staffed completely by volunteers, grounded in an ideal of a non-alcoholic, gratis and free for all ages arrangement.

 In November 2003 North of Nowhere was given the "Rock Festival of the Year" award after a contest held by polling from other Norwegian festivals (festivals belonging to the umbrella organization Norwegian Rock Association).
 The very same day the idea of a larger festival first saw the light of day, and prior to the Christmas 2003, North of Nowhere was history and Bukta Tromsø Open Air Festival was founded.

 At the very first Bukta Festival in 2004 roughly 5,000 attendees got to see Norwegian acts such as Sondre Lerche, Madrugada, Span and BigBang at what was considered the greatest festival success in Tromsø in more than a decade.

 2005 dawned with a higher level of ambition, with international acts such as Phoenix (FR), Supersuckers (US) and The Soundtrack of Our Lives (SE) grazing the festival stage.
 Along with higher profile artists, attendance soared to 11,000 visitors.
 The very same year, Bukta Tromsø Open Air Festival picked up the gauntlet from North of Nowhere, and was awarded the "Festival of the Year" award.

 2006 saw further progression, and the festival was completely sold out a fortnight before the first concert.
 Some 13,000 attendees got to see among others Motörhead (UK), Danko Jones (CAN), Håkan Hellstrøm (SE), Mew (DK), Kaizers Orchestra, DumDum Boys and Seigmen.

 For 2007, the festival was expanded from two to three days, something which enabled the festival directors to book even more acts and further expand the artistic palette of the festival.
-Many of the attendees will probably remember 2007 as the year Iggy & The Stooges visited Tromsø.
+Some of the attendees will probably remember 2007 as the year Iggy & The Stooges visited Tromsø.

 In 2008 the festival added an additional stage, and a total of 28 bands played for a record crowd.
 With The festival being sold out all three days, more than 20,000 people got to see amongst others Patti Smith (US), Wovenhand (US), Leningrad Cowboys (FI), Kent (SE) and Raga Rockers.

 The festival area has a daily capacity of 6000 people, and consists of three stages.